-e.
+g.
 Final Effluent Limitation for Total Mercury

 The final limit for total mercury is the Discharge Specific Level Currently Achievable (LCA) based on a multiple discharge variance from the Michigan water quality-based effluent limit of 1.3 ng/l.
 Compliance with the LCA shall be determined as a 12-month rolling average, the calculation of which may be done using blank-corrected sample results.
-The 12-Month Rolling Average shall be determined by adding the present monthly average results to the preceding 11 monthly average results then dividing the sum by 12.
-For facilities that only sample quarterly, the monthly average result obtained from the quarterly sample shall be used as the monthly average for the months that were not sampled during the quarter.
-Facilities that monitor more frequently than monthly for total mercury must determine the monthly average result, which is the sum of all data obtained in a given month divided by the total number of samples taken, in order to calculate the 12-month average.
-If the 12-month rolling average for any month is less than or equal to the LCA, the permittee will be considered in compliance for total mercury for that month, provided the permittee is also in full compliance with the Pollutant Minimization Program for total mercury, set forth in I.A.4.
+The 12-month rolling average shall be determined by adding the present monthly average results to the preceding 11 monthly average results then dividing the sum by 12.
+If the facility monitors total mercury more frequently than monthly, the facility must determine the monthly average result, which is the sum of the results of all data obtained in a given month divided by the total number of samples taken, in order to calculate 12-month average.
+If the 12-month rolling average for any month is LCA, the permittee will be considered in compliance for total mercury for that month, provided the permittee is also in full compliance with the Pollutant Minimization Program for total mercury, set forth in I.A.5.

-f.
+h.
 Total Mercury Testing Requirements

-Samples for mercury testing shall be taken in January, April, July and October.
 The analytical protocol for total mercury shall be in accordance with EPA Method 1631, Revision E, "Mercury in Water by Oxidation, Purge and Trap, and Cold Vapor Atomic Fluorescence Spectrometry".
-The quantification level for total mercury shall be 0.5 ng/L unless, a higher level is appropriate because of sample matrix interference.
+The quantification level for total mercury shall be 0.5 ng/L unless a higher level is appropriate because of sample matrix interference.
 Justification for higher quantification levels shall be submitted to EPA within 30 days of such determination.
 The use of clean technique sampling procedures is required unless the permittee can demonstrate to EPA that an alternative sampling procedure is representative of the discharge.
 Guidance for clean technique sampling is contained in: EPA Method 1669, Sampling Ambient Water for Trace Metals at U.S. EPA Water Quality Criteria Levels (Sampling Guidance), U.S. EPA-821-R96-001, July 1996.
 Information and data documenting the permittee's sampling and analytical protocols and data acceptability shall be submitted to EPA upon request.

 In order to demonstrate compliance with EPA Method 1631E and EPA Method 1669, the permittee shall report, on the daily sheet, the analytical results of all field blanks and field duplicates collected in conjunction with each sampling event, as well as laboratory method blanks when used for blank correction.
 The permittee shall collect at least one (1) field blank and at least one (1) field duplicate per sampling event.
 If more than ten (10) samples are collected during a sampling event, the permittee shall collect at least one (1) additional field blank AND field duplicate for every ten (10) samples collected.
-Only field blanks or laboratory method blanks may be used to calculate a concentration lower than the actual sample analytical results (i.e., a blank correction).
+Only field blanks or laboratory method blanks may be used to calculate a concentration lower than the actual sample analytical results (i.e. a blank correction).
 Only one (1) blank (field OR laboratory method) may be used for blank correction of a given sample result, and only if the blank meets the quality control acceptance criteria.
-If blank correction is not performed on a given sample analytical result, the permittee shall report under 'Total Mercury - Corrected' the same value reported under 'Total Mercury - Uncorrected.'
+If blank correction is not performed on a given sample analytical result, the permittee shall report under 'Total Mercury - Uncorrected.'
 The field duplicate is for quality control purposes only; its analytical result shall not be averaged with the sample result.

-g.
+i.
 Outfall Observation